webpremium/angular2-materialize-cordova/README.md

 Warning : in development, but you can start using it in a shambolic state !

-Global require : Gulp, Cordova
+Global require : NodeJS, Gulp, Cordova

+NodeJS install : https://nodejs.org -> Donwload and install version

+Cordova install command : npm install -g cordova